G-ier/dokurag/README.md

 - `-pd TEXT` - Prompt the LLM with text and relevant documents from the database
 - `-h` - Show help message with usage examples

-## Status

-🚧 **Under Development** - Core functionality is currently inplace but important production features are missing.

-## Potential Future Steps
+## Future Additions

+- MMR reranking
+- Collections management for organization of document knowledge-bases
 - Add ingestion for images
-- Better prompt structuring
-- System prompt structuring
 - Evaluation suite and regression tests for retrieval and QA quality
-- Configurable chunking and overlap strategies with automatic tuning
 - Pluggable embedding and LLM providers with retries, rate-limit handling, and fallbacks
-- Docker support and one-command local/remote deployment
 - Observability
 - Lightweight web UI for browsing, searching, and chatting over documents
 - UI for managing uploaded docs
+- Scalability improvements:
+    - clustered design for weviate instances with sharding/replication
+    - streaming chunks for better ingestion efficiency